MJiaping/MJiaping.github.io/index.md

 ## Research Interests

 My current research focuses on biodiversity conservation and interdisciplinary works.
 My interests are on the **Biodiversity conservation** and **Science communication**.
-Integrating multiple disciplines to understand biodiversity change, conveying scientific knowledge to the public, and devising solutions for effective biodiversity conservation for solving real-world problems is my research goal.
+Integrating multiple disciplines to understand biodiversity change, conveying scientific knowledge to the public, and devising solutions for effective biodiversity conservation are my research goals.

 ## News and Updates